How to Sleep in Singapore for Free (and Why You Shoudn’t)

 This tip is useful only if you’re not staying overnight.
 Beyond that, a dorm bed becomes more economical.

 Did you think I would advise you to buy something before sleeping in Starbucks, then tell you where to eat for free?
 Meals from hawker stalls are cheap (a couple even have Michelin stars and are still as little as S$2.50).
 Some temples (look them up) serve a free vegetarian lunch, but they are not in the city centre.
 The return bus fare would negate any savings.
-The one thing I’ll endorse is drinking the tap water – it’s safe, and it’s greener than buying bottled water.
+The one thing I’ll endorse is drinking the tap water – it’s safe and it’s more environmentally friendly than buying bottled water.

 Free sights and getting around